 FIDO2 credentials can be generated in hardware devices (e.g. security keys, mobile phones, laptops, etc…) or software, based on policy.

-PIN entry, biometric gesture, or touch trigger the device to unlock the private key to cryptographically sign data that is sent to the identity provider in the assertion.
+PIN entry, biometric gesture, or touch trigger the authenticator to unlock the private key to cryptographically sign data that is sent to the identity provider in the assertion.
 This signed data also indicates whether or not a PIN or biometric was used.
 The authentication request is allowed to proceed after the identity provider verifies the assertion.